yetanotherco/aligned_layer/docs/guides/3_validating_public_input.md

 You can find examples on how to generate proofs in the [generating proofs guide](3_generating_proofs.md).

-Additionally, you can find an example of the Fibonacci program proof and the script that generates it in the Risc0 example directory.
+Additionally, you can find an example of the Fibonacci program proof and the script that generates it in the risc_zero directory.

+To generate the proof needed to try this example, run `make generate_risc_zero_fibonacci_proof`.

 ## Write your smart contract